How to Calculate the Words Per Minute for Reading

 Figure out how many words are in the passage you're reading before you start.
 The easiest way to do this is to use a passage on the computer and put it into a program that performs a word count on the selection.
 If the passage you’re using is not online, you can either count the words yourself, or get a rough estimate by counting the number of words in a line and multiplying by the number of lines in the passage.

-Set the timer or stopwatch.
+Set a timer or stopwatch.

 Start reading.
 Ensure that you’re reading at a normal rate, and that you comprehend the material.